AriTheElk/sublimetext-defaultplus-theme/README.md

 ## Theme Options
 By default the tabs will be styled in a "block-tab" style.
 To restore the default tab style, add `"defaultplus_classic_tabs": true` in your Preferences file.

+You can change the style of the sidebar labels for better visibility using the following settings in your preferences file:
+* Medium Font Size: `"defaultplus_sidebar_medfont": true`
+* Large Font Size: `"defaultplus_sidebar_largefont": true`
+* Bright Font Color: `"defaultplus_sidebar_brightfont": true`

 ## Changelog
 ### 11.28.13
 * Updated the look and feel of the block tabs